Zoom Series on Racism

 To watch the video of Chief Judge Arnold-Burger's Zoom presentation, please click the following link: https://www.visitasbury.org/white-fragility-presentation/

-To register for Rev. Dr. Abram's Zoom presentation, please visit the following link: https://www.visitasbury.org/charlotte-abram-presentation/
+To watch the video of Rev. Dr. Abram's Zoom presentation, please click the following link: https://www.visitasbury.org/hidden-in-plain-view/